sgminer-dev/sgminer/README.md

 S:n.nnn is how long it took to submit the completed work and await the reply, R:hh:mm:ss is the actual time the work submit reply was received

-If you start cgminer with the --sharelog option, you can get detailed information for each share found.
+If you start sgminer with the --sharelog option, you can get detailed information for each share found.
 The argument to the option may be "-" for standard output (not advisable with the ncurses UI), any valid positive number for that file descriptor, or a filename.

 To log share data to a file named "share.log", you can use either:
-./cgminer --sharelog 50 -o xxx -u yyy -p zzz 50>share.log ./cgminer --sharelog share.log -o xxx -u yyy -p zzz
+./sgminer --sharelog 50 -o xxx -u yyy -p zzz 50>share.log ./sgminer --sharelog share.log -o xxx -u yyy -p zzz

 For every share found, data will be logged in a CSV (Comma Separated Value)
 format: